Support and advice if you lose a loved one or close friend.

 North Worcestershire Bereavement Support offers bereavement support for adults in the Wyre Forest area of Worcestershire.

-Bereavement Support South Worcestershire is hosted by St Richards Hospice and is part of their family Support team.
+St Richards Hospice can offer bereavement support and is part of their family Support team.
 The support sessions often take place within the comfortable settings of the Snowdrop Centre in St Richards Hospice.
 The wide range of bereavement services offer bereaved adults and couples one to one counselling, group work and telephone support.
 Children, young people and family are given the opportunity to share their feelings and develop managing bereavement strategies individually, in a group setting or within their school.

 Child Bereavement UK supports families and educates professionals when a baby or child of any age dies or is dying, or when a child is facing bereavement.